 - Cornflour: Cornflour (aka cornstarch) helps to get that perfect soft, marshmallowy centre.

 - Caster sugar: Sugar and eggs together are the base for meringue.
 Just use white caster sugar to keep the shells white and to keep them simple.
 Use caster (superfine) sugar so that it dissolves into the egg whites easily.
+You can also use this homemade vanilla sugar for a more intense vanilla flavour.

 - Vanilla extract: You don’t need to add vanilla to the meringue but it does taste lovely.